bodrick/awesome/TOPICS.md

 *   [ParticleCore/Iridium](https://github.com/ParticleCore/Iridium) - Iridium is an extension built to improve your experience with the new YouTube Material layout
 *   [andryou/scriptsafe](https://github.com/andryou/scriptsafe) - a browser extension to bring security and privacy to chrome, firefox, and opera
 *   [uBlock-LLC/uBlock](https://github.com/uBlock-LLC/uBlock) - uBlock: a fast, lightweight, and lean blocker for Chrome, Firefox, and Safari.

-## brightness

-*   [emoacht/Monitorian](https://github.com/emoacht/Monitorian) - A Windows desktop tool to adjust the brightness of multiple monitors with ease
+*   [chrispederick/web-developer](https://github.com/chrispederick/web-developer) - A browser extension that adds various web developer tools to a browser.

 ## ddc-ci